Class B RV Rental

 Is a Class B RV the same as a camper van?

 Often, but not always.
 Many rental companies describe Class B RVs as camper vans, while some camper vans are simpler camping conversions.
-Compare bed, bathroom, kitchen, storage, and provider terms for the exact rental.
+Compare the listing details before treating the labels as identical.

 How much does it cost to rent a Class B RV?

-Visible Class B RV base prices currently range from $37.31-$3,869.90/night before checkout extras.
+Visible Class B RV base prices currently range from $37.31-$999/night before checkout extras.
 The final trip cost still depends on pickup city, dates, mileage, protection, taxes, fuel, campsite fees, and provider terms.

 How many people can sleep in a Class B RV?

-Current van-style results show sleeping capacity of 2-5 people.
-Most are best for one or two travelers, but exact bed size, child suitability, and listed seatbelts need to be checked before booking.
+Current Class B/camper-van search results show sleeping capacity of 2-7 people.
+Most are strongest for one or two travelers, but exact bed size, child suitability, and listed seatbelts need to be checked before booking.

 Does a Class B RV rental have a bathroom?